 Here are some common questions to ask yourself:

 Do you have allergies?
-Depending on your allergies, treatment of indoor and/or outdoor allergies also can help reduce a sore throat.
+If so, treating environmental allergies can also help reduce a sore throat.

 Other allergy tips include the following: